-Primary (under grate), secondary (air wash) and tertiary air is automatically controlled by the single control lever at the bottom, underneath the stove door.
-The centre position is the OFF position and closes off combustion air to the firebox.
+Primary (behind fuel), secondary (air wash) and tertiary air is automatically controlled by the single control lever at the bottom, underneath the stove door.
+The IN position is the OFF position and closes off combustion air to the firebox.
 The off position should only be used if absolutely necessary for very slow burning and when burning wood will cause the glass to become blackened, the chimney to gradually become tarred and smoke to be emitted from the stove.

-Wood burning: Move the lever fully to the left for maximum air to start or revive a wood fire.
-Returning the lever towards the centre position will reduce the air supply progressively to reduce the burn rate.
-The nominal burn rate is usually achieved when the stove is fully warmed up (2-3 loads of logs) and burning dry hardwood logs by having the lever very approximately 18-20mm (1-2 clicks) from the centre position.
+Wood burning: Move the lever fully OUT for maximum air to start or revive a wood fire.
+Returning the lever towards the IN position will reduce the air supply progressively to reduce the burn rate.
+The nominal burn rate is usually achieved when the stove is fully warmed up (2-3 loads of logs) and burning dry hardwood logs by having the lever very approximately 18-20mm from the IN position.
 This is only a rough guide as flue and fuel conditions will vary the required position.
 The fire will automatically be supplied with the correct mix of secondary and tertiary air for complete combustion.
-The maximum position conveniently provides a boost of primary air as well to get new fuel burning quickly in order to minimise smoke.
+The maximum OUT position conveniently provides a boost of primary air as well to get new fuel burning quickly in order to minimise smoke.
 Do not leave on maximum setting unless monitoring the fire to ensure over firing damage does not occur.